kjxlau/primerdesign/README.md

 <br />

 Start chat:
->Design a TaqMan assay for 16S rRNA gene in Bacillus subtilis
+>Design a TaqMan and LAMP assay for 16S rRNA gene in Bacillus subtilis

 <br />